pulp/pulp/docs/user-guide/admin-client/repositories.rst

   Description: list repositories and manage repo groups

   Available Sections:
     group   - repository group commands
-    tasks - list and cancel tasks related to a specific repository
+    history - show sync and publish history tasks   - list and cancel tasks related to a specific repository

   Available Commands:
+    download - queues a full download of all missing units in a repository that is using a "background" or "on_demand" download policy.
     list     - lists repositories on the Pulp server

 By comparison, many other features are implemented under a root-level section named for a content type.
 For example, the RPM repo section looks like this: